SSpeights/PowerShellGuide/discovery-in-powershell.md

 ## Find-Script / Find-Module

-Like other repositories - e.g. Docker Hub - PowerShell has
+Like other repositories - e.g. Docker Hub, Ruby Gems, NPM - PowerShell has an online repository with curated scripts.

+## Section Targets

+* Find PS resources online
+* Find PS resources from the CLI
+* Get the basic cmdlet find pattern for PS CLI
+* Know how to find cmdlets you need
+* Know how to access the different kinds of PS help
+* Know how to find scripts and modules from the PS Gallery with the CLI